seconddinner/stress-test-loader/README.md

 # [Second Dinner](https://seconddinner.com/work-together-at-second-dinner/) stress-test-loader

 This is the [Second Dinner](https://seconddinner.com/work-together-at-second-dinner/) stress-test-loader.
-It is a small golang application for executing stress tests, plus some infra things (packer, terraform, etc) to deploy it to the cloud.
+It is a small golang application for executing stress tests, plus some infra things (packer, pulumi, etc) to deploy it to the cloud.
 We have open-sourced this code to contribute to development community.

 Currently, this setup targets AWS, but it can be ported other clouds if needed.